bjornet/e-comm-sample/README.md

 ### Start the development server

-Run `pnpm dev` to start the development server.
+Run `npm run dev` to start the development server.

 ### Component Testing

-Run `pnpm storybook` to boot up Storybook and start developing components in isolation.
+Run `npm run storybook` to boot up Storybook and start developing components in isolation.

 ### Linting and Formatting

-Linting: Run `pnpm lint` to identify and fix linting issues.
-Formatting: Run `pnpm format` to format your code using Prettier.
+Linting: Run `npm run lint` to identify and fix linting issues.
+Formatting: Run `npm run format` to format your code using Prettier.

 ## Building

 ### Production Build

-Run `pnpm build` to build the app for production to the dist folder.
+Run `npm run build` to build the app for production to the dist folder.

 ## High Priority Improvements